Boney M.: 1980–1986: The Magic of Boney M.; departure of Farrell and split

-1990 and on: failed reunions and public interest
+1990–present: Failed reunions and public interest

 From this point, different versions of the group were formed by members, some with the cooperation of Farian, others without, for example by independently obtaining the rights to use the Boney M. name in a different country.
 One version began touring in the first half of 1987 with Marilyn Scharbaai (Carrilho) taking Liz Mitchell's place.
 Mitchell returned for a second leg of the tour late 1987, and Marcia Barrett soon left the band.
 At the same time, Bobby Farrell had set up a deal for a new Boney M. album to be recorded without Farian in Belgium.
 When Farrell failed to show up for either recording or tour, and as Maizie Williams had never sung on record, the album ended up being released as Liz Mitchell's first solo album, No One Will Force You.
 Mitchell and Williams completed a tour during 1987–88, adding singer Celena Duncan and Ron Gale as replacements for Barrett and Farrell.
 Carol Grey later replaced Celena Duncan and Curt De Daran later replaced Ron Gale.

 In October 1988, the classic Boney M. line-up reunited without producer Frank Farian for the album Greatest Hits of All Times – Remix '88, but tensions ran high between the members, and Mitchell left in the spring of 1989, to be replaced by Madeleine Davis.
 While Mitchell promoted her solo album, the group recorded the single "Everybody Wants to Dance Like Josephine Baker", without Farian's knowledge or approval.
 Threatened with legal action by the producer over the use of the Boney M. name, the single was subsequently withdrawn and Farian issued "Stories" with his own new Boney M. line-up featuring Mitchell, Reggie Tsiboe and two new members, Sharon Stevens and Patty Onoyewenjo.
 "Stories" peaked at number 11 in the Swiss charts, and a second remix album, Greatest Hits of All Times – Remix '89 – Volume II, was released, but fared poorly.

 1992 saw a renewed interest in Boney M.'s music with the "Boney M. Megamix" single returning the group to the UK Top 10 for the first time since 1980, and a subsequent greatest hits album, Gold – 20 Super Hits, reaching the UK Top 20 in 1993.
 While Marcia Barrett, by then living in Florida, had cancer and was unable to perform, Boney M. toured the world with a line-up of Liz Mitchell, Carol Grey, Patricia Lorna Foster and Curt Dee Daran (replaced by Tony Ashcroft in 1994).
 They released the single "Papa Chico", but it failed to chart.
 Maizie Williams assembled her own Boney M., with an ever-changing line-up.
 Bobby Farrell also toured with varying trios of female performers.